List of places of worship in Horsham District: Overview of the district and its places of worship

-Protestant Nonconformist worship has had a long and successful history in the area.
-Many denominations founded chapels and meeting places between the 17th and 19th centuries, both in the towns and in rural areas; many survive and remain in use.
 Baptist worship never gained such a hold as it did in East Sussex, but Horsham town became a hotbed of the Strict and Particular Baptist cause in the 19th century, when three such chapels were founded: Hope, Rehoboth and Jireh.
 General Baptists became established in the 1660s under the leadership of radical evangelist Matthew Caffyn, the first leader of Horsham General Baptist Chapel (1721).
 Members of the chapel founded a mission at Billingshurst in 1754; both causes moved towards Unitarianism in the 19th century, and both chapels are still used.
 The later Brighton Road General Baptist Church also founded two offshoot chapels.

-The Wesleyan and Primitive Methodist movements were also focused on Horsham.
-Wesleyan worship at a chapel in the town's London Road dates from 1832.
-Outreach work to surrounding villages led to the founding of chapels in Southwater (now demolished), Dragon's Green, Faygate, Mannings Heath and Partridge Green.
-The United Reformed Church, into which the Congregational Church merged in 1972, has four congregations in the district; several other chapels fell out of use while still registered as Congregational, and one at Henfield became Evangelical.
+The United Reformed Church, formed by a merger of the Congregational Church and the Presbyterian Church of England in 1972, has four congregations in the district; several other chapels fell out of use while still registered as Congregational, and one at Henfield became Evangelical.
 The Religious Society of Friends (Quakers) had a presence in towns and villages across the district from the 17th century, despite repression.
 William Penn lived at Warminghurst and preached there and at a former meeting house in Steyning, now called Penn's House; he was also linked to the curiously named Blue Idol, a Quaker place of worship since 1691.
-Horsham's meeting house dates from 1834, but the community worshipped in houses or in the open air long before that.
+Horsham Friends Meeting House dates from 1786, but the community worshipped in houses or in the open air long before that.
 Plymouth Brethren, meanwhile, maintain a strong presence in Horsham town.
 Their cause was helped by the support of Charles Eversfield of Denne Park, who founded their first meeting house in 1863.
 Three other meeting rooms survive in the town.
 The Anglican church was strongly opposed to the denomination in the 19th century, seeing it as an "irritant" locally.
-Other extant places of worship for Christian Scientists, The Salvation Army and Jehovah's Witnesses exist, and denominations such as Presbyterians, Mormons, Swedenborgians, Pentecostalists and the obscure, localised Society of Dependants [sic] formerly worshipped in the district.
+Other extant places of worship for Christian Scientists, The Salvation Army and Jehovah's Witnesses exist, and denominations such as Presbyterians, Mormons, Swedenborgians, Pentecostals and the obscure, localised Society of Dependants [sic] formerly worshipped in the district.
 The last named sect, also known as Cokelers, established eight chapels in Sussex and Surrey in the 19th century, often with co-operative shops nearby.
 Warnham's old chapel was used until the 1970s, as was the associated shop.